prvnl/simperium-user-manager/README.md

 <b>Change username:</b>
 With this option the user can change their username.
 The user needs the current account details to change the username.

 This script uses PHP, SMTP, MySQL, cURL and JSON.
-Make sure your web hosting is supporting these features, otherwise this script might not work..
+Make sure your web hosting is supporting these features, otherwise this website might not work..

-To setup the Simperium User Manager script follow these guidelines:
+To setup the Simperium User Manager website follow these guidelines:

 * Download the sources
 * Create a database on your MySQL instance